skajah/post-app/README.md

-A simple web app that allows users to post content (text and/or media), search for posts by different criteria, and follow other users.
+A simple web app that allows users to post content (text and/or media), comment on posts, search for posts by different criteria, and follow other users.

 To run a local version on your machine, you must have Node.js and MongoDB installed.